savob/savobajic.ca/content/projects/personal/flightcontrol/flightcontrol-v2.md

 ## Layout

 As a result of the circuit changes the entire board had to basically be rerouted from scratch.
-This time the board 42mm by 42mm, but still only two layered.
+This time the board 42&nbsp;by&nbsp;42&nbsp;mm, but still only two layered.

 This increased area helped me put all components on the top side, as well as most of the traces, leaving the bottom to be used primarily for the power distribution and a few traces that needed to cross others on the top.
 This will make assembly easier because I will only need to put paste and parts on one side instead of two.